elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-09-07-cs3230-lecture-5-greedy-algorithms.md

 ![CS3230-5-7.PNG]({{site.baseurl}}/img/CS3230-5-7.PNG)

+> The goal is to schedule as much classes as possible

+Naive: Just schedule everything and try everything

 ## Theory

+Which is the first class we should pick?

 - Think of how to make the first greedy choice
 - DO we want to include the class that is the shortest